GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 #### Option 2: Build and operate your own report collector

 Building your own server that receives reports isn't that trivial.
-To get started, you can use our lightweight boilerplate.
+To get started, you can fork our lightweight boilerplate.
 It's built with express and can receive and display reports.
+Don't use it as-in in production, but feel free to use it for a quick prototype.

 1. Head over to the [boilerplate report collector](https://glitch.com/edit/#!/reports-endpoint).

-1. {% Instruction 'remix' %}
+2. {% Instruction 'remix' %}

-1. You now have your clone!
+3. You now have your clone!
 You can customize it for your own purposes.

 If you're not using the boilerplate and are building your own server from scratch: